Tax transformation trends survey

 This tax technology-focused research is the final study in the Tax Transformation Trends three-part series produced by Deloitte from 2021 to 2022.
 Deloitte’s findings are based on a November 2021 survey of 300+ senior tax and finance executives in a range of industries and geographies.
 We also drew insights from a series of interviews conducted with tax leaders at multinational companies including: Anglo American, Arxada, ASML, DSM, Enpro, ING, Macquarie, and Suncor.

 Get in touch

 We are here to help.
-Whether you'd like to arrange a meeting to discuss your organization's needs or you'd like us to respond to your RFP, feel free to contact us.
+Contact us to arrange a meeting to discuss your organization’s needs, respond to an RFP, or answer any other questions.